Hisses & Kisses

 “Sharing makes everything better,” Hisses agreed.

-Another day, they found a quiet garden tucked between tall buildings.
+Another day, they found a secret garden hidden between tall buildings.

 Cherry blossoms floated through the air like soft pink snow.